Creallies - 2025

 {

-audioSource = GetComponent();
+audioSource = GetComponent<AudioSource>();

-volumesPrefs = new List(audioMixers.Length);
+volumesPrefs = new List<float>(audioMixers.Length);

 audioSources = new AudioSource[(int)SoundType.TOTAL_SOUNDS_TYPE];